-Altera is a software provider based in the United States and primarily operates in the healthcare market and is a software business similar to existing businesses operated by the Company.
-The acquisition has been accounted for using the acquisition method with the results of operations included in these consolidated financial statements from the date of the acquisition.
+Optimal Blue is a software business that primarily operates in the mortgage vertical.
+The acquisition has been accounted for using the acquisition method with the results of operations included in the consolidated financial statements for the year ended December 31, 2023 from the date of the acquisition.